Remembering Ed Flanders who died February 22, 1995

 RECLUSE IN A TINY TOWN

-Ed Flanders was an alcoholic who had gone through rehab in the late 1980s, but went back to the bottle.
+Ed was an alcoholic.
+He had gone through rehab in the late 1980s, but it didn’t last and he went back to the bottle.

 BAR STOOL NEAR THE DOOR